-Typhoon-hit Filipinos face Christmas without homes or power, another storm on the way
+Filipinos face Christmas without homes after Typhoon

 More than 600,000 people in the Philippines are facing the prospect of spending Christmas in cramped and damp evacuation centres, as the country reels from Super Typhoon Rai (known locally as Odette).